AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Introduction

 In summary, we make the following contributions:

 \begin{itemize}

-\item We develop a reactive and protocol-aware MITM attack system, enabling the injection of uplink and downlink messages on the radio link at any point in time and on any communication layer of LTE. \item We demonstrate the impact of AdaptOver by implementing DoS attacks that are stealthier than prior attacks (which rely on fake base stations), are more persistent (12h), and more practical (impact all base stations) than existing overshadowing attacks. \item We do an extensive evaluation of both uplink and downlink overshadowing attacks in a real-world deployment and show that uplink and downlink attacks on cellular networks are practical. \item Finally, we discuss countermeasures that baseband manufacturers and operators could implement to mitigate the proposed DoS attacks.
+\item We develop a reactive and protocol-aware MITM attack system, enabling the injection of uplink and downlink messages on the radio link at any point in time and on any communication layer of LTE. \item We demonstrate the impact of AdaptOver by implementing DoS attacks that are stealthier than prior attacks (which rely on fake base stations), are more persistent (12h), more practical (impact all base stations), and have significantly more range (the whole cell coverage area), than existing overshadowing attacks. \item We do an extensive evaluation of both uplink and downlink overshadowing attacks in a real-world deployment and show that uplink and downlink attacks on cellular networks are practical. \item Finally, we discuss countermeasures that baseband manufacturers and operators could implement to mitigate the proposed DoS attacks.

 \end{itemize}